kingback156/Amplitude-Analysis/README.md

 $\bullet$ The "Draw" tool allows multiple FFT calculations at one scale;

 $\bullet$ The choice of audio data is unimportant, but in my experiments I mainly used this dataset: https://commonvoice.mozilla.org/en/datasets.

+## Contact
+If you have any question, please feel free to contact me.
+E-mail: ltl030529@163.com.